Philodendron elegans (Finger-leaf Philodendron) Indoor Care, Propagation, Problems and Solutions

-Philodendron elegans (Finger-leaf Philodendron) flourishes in medium to bright indirect light, warm and humid conditions and moderately moist, rich, well-drained, all purpose soils coupled with monthly feeding in the growing season.
+Philodendron elegans (Finger-leaf Philodendron) flourishes in medium to bright indirect light, warm and humid conditions and moderately moist, rich, well-drained soils coupled with monthly feeding in the growing season.

 Finger-leaf Philodendron has a creeping and a climbing growth habit.
-Like Silver Sword Philodendron (Philodendron hastatum), Spadeleaf Philodendron (Philodendron domesticum), Blushing Philodendron (Philodendron erubescens) and Philodendron ilsemanii 'Variegata' it requires to be given a moss pole or a trellis to give it support to grow upright.
+Like Silver Sword Philodendron (Philodendron hastatum), Spadeleaf Philodendron (Philodendron domesticum), Blushing Philodendron (Philodendron erubescens) and Philodendron ilsemanii 'Variegata', Philodendron elegans requires a moss pole or a trellis to support it to grow upright.

 Philodendron elegans is considered to be one of the rare, low-light plants and is often mistaken for Philodendron radiatum, Philodendron mayoi, Philodendron lancerum or Philodendron tortum due to the pinnate foliage.